Caregiver

 Clock Hours: 0 Lecture

-Home Care & Healthcare Systems introduces students to the world of healthcare in a 2 hour short course.
+This couse introduces students to the world of healthcare.
 In this course the students learn about various types of healthcare facilities/organizations.
 Students learn what the “scope of practice” & how it will relate to their practice.
 An introduction to state & federal regulations is reviewed, along with specific state & federal departments.
+Legal & Ethical Issues encourages students to explore heir own morality and apply that to the workplace.
+Emphasis is placed on the legality of an action along with ethical dilemmas that may occur.
+This course will be full of open discussion with the instructor.

 Communication & Interpersonal skills are required to be practiced in the job setting.
-During the 4 hours of this class students will explore appropriate communication with their peers & how this will relate to the client.
+During the 5 hours of this class students will explore appropriate communication with their peers & how this will relate to the client.
 Understanding verbal & non-verbal communication is an important skill the caregiver needs to gain the trust of the client.

-Infection control explains the way infections get passed from one person to another.
-During the 5 hour lecture portion, students will be shown the basics of sanitation, disinfection & sterilization.
-During the 4 hours of laboratory practice, students will demonstrate hand washing, sanitation & disinfection of surfaces.
+Infection Control explains the way infections get passed from one person to another.
+During the lecture portion, students will be shown the basics of sanitation, disinfection & sterilization.
+During the laboratory practice, students will demonstrate hand washing, sanitation & disinfection of surfaces.
+Safety Concepts are important to prevent injuries in the workplace.

-Safety concepts are important to prevent injuries in the workplace.
-Body mechanics, posture, body alignment & other concepts are discussed in the 5 hour lecture.
+Body mechanics, posture, body alignment and other concepts are discussed during lecture.
 Students will then practice skills learned.
-Students will be taught & certified in cardiopulmonary resuscitation.
+Students will be taught and certified in cardiopulmonary resuscitation.

 Holistic Approach to Understanding Clients